Faculty & Staff Bios

 -

 Michelle was born in Mexico City and raised in Houston, TX.
 She is a proud first-generation college graduate of Texas State University, with a BFA in Studio Art-Metals/Jewelry, and Fashion Merchandising minor.
 Additionally, she completed an undergraduate Honors thesis, What Would Jesus Wear?: the Fashioning of the Cross.
 Michelle earned a Master of Arts degree in International Studies, exploring US immigration, the culmination of which is her thesis, titled In Limbo: Bringing Stability to Undocumented Students Enrolled at Institutions of Higher Education in Central Texas.
 Her primary role as an academic advisor is to guide undergraduate Honors students on their unique educational journeys.
-Michelle also serves as the Coordinator for the TXST Monarch Center for Immigrant Students, continuing a decade of work researching and training other higher education professionals on how to support undocu/DACAmented students.
-Michelle enjoys cats, delicious food, immigrant rights, travel, and letting her mind get lost in new designs or research topics.
+Michelle also serves as a part-time case manager for specialty populations, in partnership with the Dean of Students, continuing a decade of work researching and training other higher education professionals on how to support non-citizen students.
+Michelle enjoys cats, delicious food, travel, and letting her mind get lost in new designs or research topics.

 -